MicrosoftDocs/cpp-docs/docs/mfc/reference/cwnd-class.md

 ### Remarks
  This method receives the [WM_WTSSESSION_CHANGE](http://msdn.microsoft.com/library/aa383828) notification, which is described in the Windows SDK.

  The *nSessionState* parameter specifies that a session is connected or disconnected from the console or a remote terminal, a user logged on or off, a session is locked or unlocked, or a session has changed to remote-controlled status.
-For more information, see the *wParam* parameter of the the [WM_WTSSESSION_CHANGE](http://msdn.microsoft.com/library/aa383828) message.
+For more information, see the *wParam* parameter of the [WM_WTSSESSION_CHANGE](http://msdn.microsoft.com/library/aa383828) message.

 > [!NOTE]
 >  This member function is called by the framework to allow your application to handle a Windows message.
 The parameters passed to your function reflect the parameters received by the framework when the message was received.
 If you call the base-class implementation of this function, that implementation will use the parameters originally passed with the message and not the parameters you supply to the function.